Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Symmetric Bregman Divergence: Squared Loss

-where $h(\eta_0,\gamma)=\frac{\eta_0(\gamma+1)+(\gamma-1)^2}{2\sqrt{\gamma^2-2(1-\eta_0)\gamma+(\eta_0+1)^2}}-\frac{\gamma-1}{2}$. \end{restatable} \begin{rem} Notably, as $\eta_0 \to 0$, we have $h(\eta_0,\gamma) \to 0$ and consequently $\epsilon_2 \to 0$.
-However, as discussed in Section~\ref{sec:w2sg-bregman}, allowing the student to interpolate the teacher-labeled data is undesirable in practice, as it eliminates the potential performance gain and prevents W2SG from emerging.
-From this perspective, maintaining $\eta_0 \neq 0$ is essential.
-In fact, for any fixed $\eta_0 > 0$, the function $h(\eta_0, \gamma)$ decreases monotonically with $\gamma$.
-Hence, W2SG emerges when $\gamma$ becomes sufficiently large (i.e. the student model becomes large enough) so that $h(\eta_0,\gamma)$ equals to the conditional variance of $f_W$, in which case $\epsilon_2 \to 0$ while $\mathbb{E}\|f_{W'}(X) - f_W(X)\|^2 \neq 0$. \end{rem} Example~\ref{exam:ridge-regression} and Theorem~\ref{thm:two-linear-net} can be extended to more complex architectures, such as nonlinear neural networks, by utilizing the analysis in \cite{Ba2020Generalization}.
-To summarize, W2SG is more likely to emerge under the following conditions: 1) The student model size should be sufficiently large (i.e., large $\gamma$), though the performance gain eventually saturates; 2) The student should not interpolate the teacher’s labels (i.e., zero training loss is undesirable), requiring regularization or early stopping during W2S training (i.e., $\eta_0 \neq 0$).
-These insights have not been explicitly highlighted in previous misfit-based analyses \cite{charikar2024quantifying, mulgund2025relating}, which typically assume that the ground-truth labeling function lies within the student's hypothesis class (i.e., $g \in \mathcal{F}'$) without discussing why a larger student model is necessary.
+Example~\ref{exam:ridge-regression} and Theorem~\ref{thm:two-linear-net} can be extended to nonlinear neural networks by utilizing the analysis in \cite{mei2022generalization}.
+In summary, W2SG is more likely to arise when the student model is sufficiently large (i.e., large $\gamma_1$), but the performance gain eventually saturates; as the student size grows, the performance gain converges to its minimum value (e.g., $B(1-\gamma_2)$ in Example~\ref{exam:ridge-regression}).
+These observations have not been explicitly highlighted in previous misfit-based analyses \citep{charikar2024quantifying, mulgund2025relating}, which typically assume that the ground-truth labeling function lies within the student's hypothesis class without discussing why a larger student model is necessary.

-While we have shown that increasing the student model size drives $\epsilon_2$ and $\epsilon_1$ towards zero---i.e., the student converges to its posterior mean teacher---thus enabling W2SG to emerge under a symmetric Bregman divergence loss (specifically, squared loss), we conjecture that a similar result holds for asymmetric Bregman divergences as well.
-However, providing a theoretical justification for this is challenging.
-One potential obstacle is the lack of formal theoretical analyses characterizing double descent behavior under cross-entropy loss, despite its well-documented empirical evidence \cite{Nakkiran2020Deep}.
+While we show that enlarging the student model enables convergence to its posterior mean teacher under a symmetric Bregman divergence loss (specifically, squared loss), we conjecture that a similar result should extend to asymmetric Bregman divergences.
+Establishing this theoretically, however, remains challenging.
+A key obstacle is the absence of formal analyses of double descent behavior under cross-entropy loss, despite its well-documented empirical evidence~\citep{Nakkiran2020Deep}.